NEET/JEE Coaching Scholarship

 Answer :

-Propanoic acid on reacting with an excess of ammonia gives propanamide which on further react with bromine and potassium hydroxide (Hoffmann bromamide degradation reaction) gives ethenamine.
-On diazotisation, ethenamine converted into azo salt which on treating with water forms ethanol.
+Propanoic acid reacts with an excess of ammonia and gives propanamide which further reacts with bromine and potassium hydroxide (Hoffmann bromamide degradation reaction) giving ethenamine.
+On diazotization, ethenamine is converted into azo salt which on treatment with water forms ethanol.
 Ethanol on oxidation provides ethanoic acid.

 Answer :

-Primary, secondary and tertiary amines are distinguished by the Hinsberg's reagent test.
-In this test, the amines are allowing to react with benzene sulphonyl chloride(Hinsberg's reagent).
+Primary, secondary, and tertiary amines are distinguished by the Hinsberg's reagent test.
+In this test, the amines are allowed to react with benzene sulphonyl chloride(Hinsberg's reagent).
 All three types of amines give different products.

 2. when secondary amines react it gives N, N-diethyl benzene sulphonamide which is insoluble in alkali.